answerdash/answerdash-ios-sdk-binary/README.md

 $ pod init
 ```

 This creates a `Podfile`, to integrate the AnswerDashSDK add `pod AnswerDashSDK` to the file.
-The file should now look like this:
+It should now look similar to this:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'